 A few details are taken and, once payment is made, a login to the portal is emailed and a password sent separately via SMS.

 It should be said that most failures are due to non-compliant answers – rather than non-compliant systems – and these can often be rectified within a few days of receipt of the assessor feedback.
+Trusted partners can also help complete the questionnaire in a compliant way.

-Indelible Data Limited works with many independent Practitioners and Trusted Partners who help clients to achieve certification.
+Indelible Data Limited works with many independent Practitioners and Trusted Partners who help clients achieve certification.
 Many Trusted Partners offer a turn-key solution to certification.
 This includes registering your company on the portal, completing the questionnaire on your behalf and working with us to clear-up any grey areas that might arise to ensure a smooth path to certification.

 Networks can include: